han-yaeger/yaeger-tutorial/README.md

 ## Requirements

-Yaeger requires Java JDK14 or above to work, and can be used with any IDE that supports Java.
+Yaeger requires Java JDK16 or above to work, and can be used with any IDE that supports Java.

 # Creating your first Yaeger Game

 We are going to create a game that consists of three **Scenes**.
 A Title Scene, a GameLevel Scene and a Game Over Scene.
 The Game itself will be about a fish called Hanny, that swims in the ocean and tries to pop air bubbles.
 Sadly most bubbles contain a poisonous gas and popping to many of those kills Hanny.
-But not only Hanny swims in the Ocean, but also an evil Shark.
+Not only Hanny swims in the ocean, but so does an evil Shark.
 If he gets his hands on Hanny, Hanny gets eaten.

 ## Clone the starter project